-Should you put your pump through the x-ray machine?
-Can you wear your CGM through a full-body scanner?
-There were a lot of questions in 2012 and there still are in 2018 so I reached out to a few friends in the industry to see if things have changed at all.
+Should you put your insulin pump through the x-ray machine?
+Can you wear your continuous Glucose Monitor through a full-body scanner?
+There are a lot of questions when you have diabetes and are flying.
+Thankfully, we have your answers!
 Here is what you need to know when you are traveling with an insulin pump or CGM

-NEVER put your receiver or extra sensors through an x-ray machine.
+NEVER put your receiver or extra sensors for the Dexcom® G5 or G6 through an x-ray machine.
 Ask the security personnel to do a hand-check of the items to avoid permanent damage of these devices.